femiorok/sony-lens-library-nextjs/posts/landscape.md

 Landscape photography is photography centered around capturing the natural beauty of the world.
 It caters to a diverse range of styles, from calm and natural to stylized and dramatic.
 Popular among travelers and people interested in nature.

 Considerations for this type of photography are:
-- a wide-angle lens that can capture landmarks and vista
+- A wide-angle lens that can capture landmarks and vista
-- a zoom range to allow for diversity in compositions
+- A zoom range to allow for diversity in compositions
-- good low-light performance
+- Good low-light performance
-- some photographers enjoy shooting landscapes with telephoto lenses, but this isn't as common
+- Some photographers enjoy shooting landscapes with telephoto lenses, but this isn't as common